Chad Owens: AFL

-CFL stats
+CFL

 MMA career

 In the off-season following the 2012 CFL season, Owens decided to pursue MMA as a form of off-season training.
 Then Argos GM Jim Barker openly expressed his displeasure with Owens's fighting in MMA, and was quoted as saying, "I think he's making a bad decision, our organization thinks he's making a bad decision".
 On April 6, 2013, Owens defeated Junya Tevaga by unanimous decision in an amateur bout.
 The organization that oversaw the fight was Destiny MMA.